 Aspen Meditations

-Portraits of the bark and trunk of aspen trees taken during the Winter of 2015 in a grove eighteen miles north of Flagstaff, AZ.
+This series showcases my photography portraits of the bark and trunk of aspen trees in a grove eighteen miles north of Flagstaff, AZ, captured during the Winter of 2015.

 Aspen Meditations was originally inspired by The God's Script, Jorge Luis Borge's short story about a Mayan priest who searches for and deciphers a powerful incantation written by a god on the coat of a jaguar.
 The series became an unconscious projection of personal journeys into spiritual transfiguration while on a sojourn through the American Southwest.